Carbon Neutral

 There are a lot of phrases and words that get tossed around in the environmental world, but what does it actually mean to be "carbon neutral?"
 Is it something that we can all achieve?
 Or is it something only for governments and corporations?
 In this blog post, we'll break down what being carbon neutral actually means and how you can work towards becoming carbon neutral yourself.

-According to the Environmental Protection Agency, the biggest source of greenhouse gas emissions in the US comes from electricity, heating, and agriculture.
+According to the Environmental Protection Agency, the biggest source of greenhouse gas emissions in the US originates from electricity, heating, and agriculture.

 The EPA says that the transportation sector is responsible for 14% of greenhouse gas emissions.
 This is caused by burning fossil fuels in cars, trucks, planes, ships, and trains.
 Electricity and heat production are responsible for 25% of carbon dioxide emissions.
 This is mostly caused by the burning of coal and natural gas.
 Around 21% of greenhouse gas emissions come from industries.
 Agriculture, forestry, and other land use account for 24%, and buildings make up 10%.